LunaSare/spring2023-data-science/lectures/lecture_data_tables.md

 "A" != "a"
 ```

-* As with all other function that we have seen, the first argument specifies the data set we want to work with:
+* As with all other function that we have seen, the first argument specifies the data set we want to work with
-* The second and following arguments are conditional statements that specify the filtering criteria.
+* The second and following arguments are relational/conditional statements that specify the filtering criteria.
-* For usage inside the function `filter()`, conditional statements are coded as:
+* For usage inside the function `filter()`, relational/conditional statements are coded as:
-  `column name`  `conditionl statement` `value`
+  `column name`  `relational/conditional statement` `value`
 * For example, to filter the `surveys` data frame to only keep the data with the species id "DS":
-    * Type the name of the function, `filter`
+    * Type the name of the function and **open parentheses**, `filter()`
-    * Parentheses
     * The name of the data frame we want to filter, `surveys`
-    * The column the want to filter on, `species_id`
+    * The column the want to filter on, `"species_id"`
-    * The condition, which is `==` for "is equal to"
+    * The relational statement, which is `==` for _is equal to_
-    * And then the value, `"DS"`
+    * And then the value we want to evaluate, `"DS"`
-    * `DS` here is a string, not a variable or a column name, so we enclose it in quotation marks
+    * `"DS"` here is a string, not a variable or a column name, so we enclose it in quotation marks

 ```r
 filter(surveys, species_id == "DS")
 ```

-* Like the examples above, we can have a conditional statement that is _not equal to_ using `!=`.
+* Like the examples above, we can have a relational statement that is _not equal to_ using `!=`.
 * For example, to filter the data for all species except "DS":

 ```r
 filter(surveys, species_id != "DS")
 ```

-* We can also filter on multiple conditions at once by adding more conditional statements
+* We can also filter on multiple criteria at once by adding more relational statements
-* To indiciate that we want all the conditions to be TRUE, we have two ways:
+* To indiciate that we want all the criteria to be TRUE, we have two ways:
-  1. We can add more conditions for filtering by separating them with a comma `,`.
+  1. We can add more criteria for filtering by separating them with a comma `,`.
-* For example, to get the data on species "DS" for the year 1995 and above:
+* For example, to get the data on species `"DS"` for the year `1995` and above:

 ```r
 filter(surveys, species_id == "DS", year > 1995)
 ```

-  2. Alternatively, we can use the ampersand `&` symbol, which is called the _AND operator_:
+  2. Alternatively, we can use the _ampersand_ `&` symbol, which is called the _AND operator_:

 ```r
 filter(surveys, species_id == "DS" & year > 1995)
 ```

-* Combining conditions with a comma `,` or with the _AND operator_ `&` indicates that we want all conditions to be met.
+* Combining criteria with a comma `,` or with the _AND operator_ `&` indicates that we want all criteria to be met.
-* To indicate that not all conditions have to be true (one or more of the conditions can be true), we combine conditions using the pipe symbol `|`, which is called _OR operator_.
+* To indicate that not all statements have to be true (that is, one or more of the statements can be true), we combine statements using the _vertical bar_ symbol `|`, which is called the _OR operator_.
 * For example, to get data for all of the *Dipodomys* species, with different species id ("DS", "DM", and "DO")

 ```r
 filter(surveys, species_id == "DS" | species_id == "DM" | species_id == "DO")
 ```

-* The `&` and `|` allow building conditions that are as complex as needed.
+* The `&` and `|` allow building filtering criteria that are as complex as needed.

 <!-- > Do [Shrub Volume Data Basics 5-7]({{ site.baseurl }}/exercises/Dplyr-shrub-volume-data-basics-R). -->